xonsh/xontrib-template/xontrib-{{cookiecutter.project_slug}}/README.md

 After you create the xontrib repository you can do some helpful tasks to spread the words about xontrib.

 **Repository name**.
 It's a good practice to add `xontrib-` prefix before the name of your repository.
-It allows use the Github search to find it.
+It helps Github search find it.

 **Add topics to the repository**.
 To show the xontrib repository in Github Topics please add topics `xonsh` and `xontrib` to the repository "About" setting.
 Also add thematic topics, for example,  `ssh` if your xontrib helps work with `ssh`.